Eye candy; heard of the term?

 Imagine him saying “this woman needs to start appreciating me for me” ..and stops showing any love and affection but for paying bills and taking out the trash.

 14. You should not say dumb things about your husband

 You should not say dumb things about your husband.

 You probably heard me the first time..click here to read about my dumb-day.

 15. You should not speak over him as he talks.

-You interrupt his thinking process and he struggles to keep up with the conversation.
+You might interrupt his thinking and processing; he will stuggle to keep up with the conversation.

 Aka he might switch off in the brain.

 Hold your words.
 Quieten your internal chatter.
 Wait for your turn.

 Connect and truly seek to understand what he’s saying; think before your speak.